aerospike/aerospike-client-nodejs/examples/benchmark/README.md

 of parameters which appear to perform best.
 - `memory.js` – Is a program which is used to process the memory usage output from `main.js`, to give more insight into memory utilization.

+These programs optionally take a hostname, port, and namespace of the cluster.
+The default server is on 127.0.0.1 at port 3000 (a local server installation).

 Each of the programs will provide usage information when `--help` option is provided.